erikuus/yii1-extensions/components/dokobit/identity/README.md

 }
 ```

-In the above example, every time user is authorized and logged into application, application database (user table) is updated with the data of authenticated user returned by Dokobit Identity Gateway API and according to the data mapping given in 'authOptions'.
+In the above example, every time user is authorized and logged into application, application database (user table) is updated with the data of authenticated user returned by Dokobit Identity Gateway API and according to the data mapping given in 'syncAttributes'.

 **Widget**